-Which Are The Most Spoken Languages In The U.S.?
+What Are The Most Spoken Languages In The U.S.?

-Whether melting pot or mosaic, the U.S. is undeniably defined by its rich diversity — exemplified in the sheer number of languages spoken in American homes.
-A U.S. Census Bureau report published in 2015 found at least 350 languages are spoken in homes across the country.
+The United States is often referred to as a melting pot of cultures and nationalities.
+Former President Jimmy Carter famously characterized it in a slightly different way.
+“We become not a melting pot but a beautiful mosaic,” the former president said.
+“Different people, different beliefs, different yearnings, different hopes, different dreams.”
+Whether melting pot or mosaic, the United States is undeniably defined by its rich diversity — exemplified in the sheer number of languages in the United States spoken at home.
+A U.S. Census Bureau report published in 2015 found at least 350 languages in the United States that are spoken in homes across the country.

-1. English – 231,122,908 native speakers
+1. English – 254 million native speakers

 While it should come as no surprise that English is the most spoken language in the United States, you may be surprised to learn it’s not the country’s official language.
-The U.S. doesn’t have an official language on the books, but the topic has sparked a fiery debate that goes back centuries.
+The United States doesn’t have an official language on the books, but the topic has sparked a fiery debate that goes back centuries.
 Proponents of making English the official language typically fall on the conservative side of the political scale, while opponents are usually more left-leaning and pro-immigrant.
 Despite the lack of an official language on a federal level, more than half of the 50 states have passed laws giving English official language status.

 Official language or not, English speakers make up an enormous portion of the U.S. population.
 But with such a wide array of regional dialects, it can sound like there are many different versions of English being spoken in various parts of the country.

-2. Spanish – 37,458,470 native speakers
+2. Spanish – 43,200,000 native speakers

 In terms of vocabulary, Spanish words and phrases have made their way into American English, perhaps most visibly in numerous American cities and states (San Francisco, Nevada, El Paso, etc.).

-3. Chinese (including Cantonese, Mandarin and other varieties) – 2,896,766 native speakers
+3. Chinese (including Cantonese, Mandarin and other varieties) – 2,900,000 native speakers

-5. Tagalog – 1,613,346 native speakers
+4. Tagalog – 1,610,000 native speakers

-43% of Filipinos in America live in California, but a relatively large concentration reside in Hawaii and the New York City metropolitan area as well.
-The Philippines was annexed by the U.S. in 1899, so Filipinos were considered American nationals, making immigration a less painful process.
-Many Filipinos came to the U.S. in the early 20th century to work as agricultural laborers in Hawaii and California.
-Another large wave of Filipino immigrants came between 1960 and 2013 for a number of reasons, including economic and educational opportunities as well as a culture of migration encouraged by the Philippine government.
+About 43% of Filipinos in America live in California, but a relatively large concentration reside in Hawaii and the New York City metropolitan area as well.
+The Philippines was annexed by the United States in 1899, so Filipinos were considered “American nationals,” making immigration a less painful process.
+Many Filipinos came to the United States in the early 20th century to work as agricultural laborers in Hawaii and California.
+Another large wave of Filipino immigrants came between 1960 and 2013 for a number of reasons, including economic and educational opportunities, as well as a culture of migration encouraged by the Philippine government.

-6. Vietnamese – 1,399,936 native speakers
+5. Vietnamese – 1,400,000 native speakers